Manipulation: System vs Parent

 Responsibilities

-ComponentRoleOwnsDoes NOT own
+ComponentRoleOwnsDoes NOT Own

 ManipulationSystemBusiness LogicLifecycle (start/commit), validation (can I move this?), state transitions (is_moving), API (try_move).Direct visual transforms, local rotation math, scene tree parentage.